AdobeDocs/learning-manager.en/help/migrated/white-label.md

 - openssl s_client -connect gateway.sandbox.push.apple.com:2195 -cert myapnsappcert.pem -key myapnappkey.pem
 ```
 If you can connect to the server, the certificate you've created is valid.
 From the myapnappkey.pem file, copy the certificate and private key values.

+### Push notifications on Android

+Set up a project in Firebase and share the server key with the CSAM.

-1. Contact the CSM team and get the files added to the SNS services on AWS.
+Contact the CSM team and get the files added to the SNS services on AWS.
 Users will have to get the entry registered in the SNS service for the push notification, which will require them to share the certificates generated above for validation.

 >[!NOTE]
 >
 >For Android, the user needs to provide the server key from the Firebase project they create for Android for adding the entry in the SNS service.

-## Add the project to Firebase
+## Create project in Firebase

 ### Android

+Re-use the same project that you'd created in the steps above for push notifications.

 [Add the project](https://learn.microsoft.com/en-us/xamarin/android/data-cloud/google-messaging/firebase-cloud-messaging) in Firebase and retrieve the ***google-services.json*** file.